-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation Purchased goods and services Relevant, not yet calculated Capital goods Relevant, not yet calculated Fuel-and-energy- related activities (not included in Scope 1 or 2) Not relevant, explanation provided 0 n/a All fuel and energy related activities have been accounted for in Scope 1 and 2 emissions.
-Upstream transportation and distribution Relevant, calculated 2527 2013 Guidelines to DEFRA/DECC's GHG Conversion Factors for Company Reporting 100.00% This is applicable to well to tank fuels associated with extraction, refining and transportation of the raw fuel sources

-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation (petrol & diesel) to AECI Group companies prior to their combustion.
-Waste generated in operations Relevant, calculated 1870 2013 Guidelines to DEFRA/DECC's GHG Conversion Factors for Company Reporting 100.00% This refers to effluent or waste water from Group operations being treated by the municipality.
-Business travel Relevant, calculated 4327 2013 Guidelines to DEFRA/DECC's GHG Conversion Factors for Company Reporting 100.00% AECI's Property, Explosives and ImproChem from the Specialty Chemicals segment reported business travel.
+Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation Purchased goods and services Relevant, not yet calculated Capital goods Relevant, not yet calculated Fuel-and-energy-related activities (not included in Scope 1 or 2) Not relevant, explanation provided 0 n/a All fuel and energy related activities have been accounted for in Scope 1 and 2 emissions.
+Upstream transportation and distribution Relevant, calculated 3484 2013 Guidelines to DEFRA/DECC's GHG Conversion Factors for Company Reporting 100% This is applicable to well to tank fuels associated with extraction, refining and transportation of the raw fuel sources (petrol & diesel) to AECI Group companies prior to their combustion.
+Waste generated in operations Relevant, calculated 1936 2013 Guidelines to DEFRA/DECC's GHG Conversion Factors for Company Reporting 100% This refers to effluent or wastewater from our operations being treated by the municipality Business travel Relevant, calculated 5198 2013 Guidelines to DEFRA/DECC's GHG Conversion Factors for Company Reporting 100% AECI's Property, Explosives and ImproChem from the Specialty Chemicals segment reported business travel.
 It is estimated that reporting covers 75% of Group operations.
 Employee commuting Not relevant, explanation provided 0 n/a Employees decide on where to live in relation to their work place.
 The emissions are not deemed to be relevant as they are most likely insignificant in relation to the total emissions.
-Upstream leased assets Not relevant, explanation provided AECI does not have any upstream leased assets
+Upstream leased assets Not relevant, explanation provided 0 n/a AECI does not have any upstream leased assets

 Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation Downstream transportation and distribution Relevant, not yet calculated AECI does not have financial or management control over transportation.
-Processing of sold products Relevant, not yet calculated Use of sold products Relevant, not yet calculated End of life treatment of sold products Relevant, not yet calculated Downstream leased assets Not relevant, explanation provided AECI does not have downstream leased assets Franchises Not relevant, explanation provided 0 n/a AECI does not have any franchises Investments Not relevant, explanation provided 0 n/a AECI does not have any investments
+Processing of sold products Relevant, not yet calculated Use of sold products Relevant, not yet calculated End of life treatment of sold products Relevant, not yet calculated Downstream leased assets Not relevant, explanation provided AECI does not have downstream leased assets Franchises Not relevant, explanation provided AECI does not have any franchises Investments Not relevant, explanation provided AECI does not have any investments Other (upstream) Not relevant, explanation provided No other upstream emissions Other (downstream) Not relevant, explanation provided No other upstream emissions